Vedant-Gaikwad/Evara_Final/README.md

 Future Scope:

- ->We can impliment Backend Development Technologies for better User-Interface
+ ->We can impliment Backend Development Technologies for better User-Interface aand working of website

  ->We can include Rating Systems for products